microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

         ..  important::
             This URI should always provide the most recent version of the file.

+    FileEmbedCommandUrl
+        A URI to a location that allows the user to create an embeddable URI to the file.

     FileSharingUrl
         A URI to a location that allows the user to share the file.